philmikejones/philmikejones_me/content/post/2016-07-21-install-ubuntu-xenial-on-macbook-air.md

 We need to download two packages, Ubuntu itself and rEFInd.

 1. Download Ubuntu from the [Ubuntu website](https://www.ubuntu.com/download/desktop).
-    a.
-I strongly recommend you use the latest Long Term Support (LTS) version.
+    1. I strongly recommend you use the latest Long Term Support (LTS) version.
-    a.
-You almost certainly want the desktop version.
+    1. You almost certainly want the desktop version.
-    a.
-You want the 64-bit version.
+    1. You want the 64-bit version.
 1. Download the binary zip version of [rEFInd](http://www.rodsbooks.com/refind/getting.html).